eclipse-volttron/volttron-lib-web/README.md

 This package provides web services for the VOLTTRON™ platform.
 This includes a RESTful API for interacting with the platform and utility pages for administration and certificate management.
-This library cannot be installed as a VOLTTRON agent as is.
+This library cannot be installed as a VOLTTRON agent is.
 Rather, it must be installed as a python package.

-VOLTTRON™ is an open source platform for distributed sensing and control.
-The platform provides services for collecting and storing data from buildings and devices and provides an environment for developing applications which interact with that data.

 [![Run Pytests](https://github.com/eclipse-volttron/volttron-lib-web/actions/workflows/run-test.yml/badge.svg)](https://github.com/eclipse-volttron/volttron-lib-web/actions/workflows/run-test.yml)
 [![pypi version](https://img.shields.io/pypi/v/volttron.svg)](https://pypi.org/project/volttron-core/)

 ## Requirements
 * python >=3.8
+* volttron >= 10.0

 ## Installation with Web
 This library can be installed using pip: